-Count all information requests.
+All information requests.
 An information request is defined as any enquiry which involves the knowledge, use, recommendations, interpretation, or instruction in the use of one or more informational sources, including information and referral services, by a member of the library staff.
-Information sources include printed and non-printed materials, databases, catalogues, referral to other libraries, institutions and people inside and outside the Library.
+Information sources include printed and non-printed materials, databases, online resources, catalogues, referral to other libraries, institutions and people inside and outside the Library.

-Information requests include enquiries on
+Information Requests include enquiries on